Special Topic Editors

 TATuP Special Topic

 The "Special Topic" section explores a specific field of technology assessment with around six peer-reviewed papers from different disciplinary perspectives.
-The editorial process begins about nine months prior to publication with an open call for abstracts.
+The editorial process begins about 10 months prior to publication with an open call for abstracts.
 The "Special Topic" features prominently on the journal’s cover, with a headline and an illustration.

 "Special Topic" editors are qualified by their expertise in a specific field of technology assessment.
 They hold authority over the scientific content of the journal section “Special Topic” for one issue: this involves authoring the call for papers, evaluating submitted abstracts, selecting authors to submit a full paper and authoring an introductory chapter to the "Special Topic".
 In cooperation with the journal’s editorial team, they manage the editorial process and review process together with the external reviewers until the final acceptance/rejection decision.